Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Unsecured vs secured car loans: The benefits and drawbacks

 |Unsecured car loans|

 |Secured car loans|

 How to take out an unsecured loan to buy a car

 The borrowing process may differ slightly between lenders, but typically you need to take the following steps when financing your vehicle with an unsecured loan:

-- Work out what repayments you can afford.
 How much can you comfortably repay each month?
 Remember to take into account the on-road costs for your new vehicle.

-- Check that you are eligible.
 Lenders have set minimum eligibility criteria that you need to meet to receive approval for a loan, which typically includes: a minimum age requirement, minimum income, credit history conditions and employment requirements.
 If you are unsure if you meet any of the set criteria, contact the lender directly.